metal-stack/docs/docs/src/installation/deployment.md

 ### Management Network

 To be able to deploy and maintain a metal-stack partition, you need to bootstrap the management network first.
-Some considerations must be made to fullfill the requirements of our infrastructure, a partition is designed to be:
+Some considerations must be made to fulfill the requirements of our infrastructure, a partition is designed to be:

 - secure
 - fully routable (BGP)